OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Views
 ================================================================================

-Using the FireEdge Sunstone views, you can provide a simplified UI aimed at end-users of an OpenNebula cloud.
-FireEdge Sunstone Views are fully customizable, so you can easily enable or disable specific information tabs or action buttons. :ref:`You can define multiple views for different user groups <fireedge_sunstone_new_view>`.
+Using the Sunstone views, you can provide a simplified UI aimed at end-users of an OpenNebula cloud.
+Sunstone Views are fully customizable, so you can easily enable or disable specific information tabs or action buttons. :ref:`You can define multiple views for different user groups <fireedge_sunstone_new_view>`.
 Each view defines a set of UI components, so each user accesses and views the relevant parts of the cloud for their role.
 Default views:

 - :ref:`Admin View <fireedge_sunstone_admin_view>`.
 - :ref:`User View <fireedge_sunstone_user_view>`.
+- :ref:`Groupadmin View <fireedge_sunstone_groupadmin_view>`.
+- :ref:`Cloud View <fireedge_sunstone_cloud_view>`.

-Each view is in an individual directory, ``admin`` and ``user`` that OpenNebula proposes by default, as described in the next section.
+Each view is in an individual directory, ``admin``, ``user``, ``groupadmin`` and ``cloud`` that OpenNebula proposes by default, as described in the next section.

 Default Views
 --------------------------------------------------------------------------------